155 mm SpGH Zuzana

-The gun has a long range high accuracy and high rate of fire, it can be prepared promptly for firing, and it has a high level of mobility ensured by a modified Tatra 8×8 chassis.
+The gun has a long range, high accuracy, and high rate of fire, it can be prepared promptly for firing, and it has a high level of mobility ensured by a modified Tatra 8×8 chassis.
 The design of the gun means it can use any NATO standard 155 mm ammunition.
 The fire control system allows for a multiple-round simultaneous-impact (MRSI) mode.
 One of the unique features of Zuzana is that the gun is mounted externally in between two totally separated compartments of the turret.
-This makes the crew inherently safe from any potentially dangerous mechanics of the gun and autoloader plus the crew is protected from the gases generated during firing.
+This makes the crew inherently safe from any potentially dangerous mechanics of the gun and its autoloader.
+Additionally, the crew is protected from the gasses generated during firing.

 Variants

 155 mm ShKH vz.
 2000 Zuzana

 The original wheeled version adopted by the Slovak Army in 1998.

 155 mm ShKH M2000G Zuzana

 A modified version made for the Hellenic Army, later resold to Cyprus.
 Armed with lighter 7.62 mm roof-mounted machine guns.